danield9000/pdsnd_github/README.md

 Describe what your project is about and what it does

 ### Files used
-Include the files used - files used are bikeshare.py and city databases
+Files used are bikeshare.py and city databases

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.